Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 > ssh ubuntu@<public_ip>

-From this machine we'll just clone this demo repo and run the config.sh script
+We'll clone this demo repo from this machine and run the config.sh script.

 > git clone -b rf/yara https://github.com/denvrdata/denvrdemos.git